 Balloon sinus ostial dilation (BSOD) is a procedure during which a slender balloon device is placed across a narrowed sinus ostium and then inflated.
-The technique is similar to balloon angioplasty, a procedure intended to open narrowed blood vessels that supply blood to the heat.
+The technique is similar to balloon angioplasty, a procedure intended to open narrowed blood vessels that supply blood to the heart.

 When balloon sinus ostial dilation (BSOD) was first introduced, some ENT surgeons believed that it was a replacement for conventional endoscopic sinus surgery.
 Today, most ENT surgeons feel that BSOD is a surgical technique, not a replacement procedure.

-Thus, for some patients, BSOD may part of endoscopic sinus surgery performed using conventional instruments.
+Thus, for some patients, BSOD may be part of endoscopic sinus surgery performed using conventional instruments.
 In other patients, BSOD may be performed as a stand-alone procedure.
 The decision for using BSOD technology is based upon many factors, including the type and extent of inflammatory disease, patient anatomy and patient preferences.

 How is Balloon Sinus Ostial Dilation Performed?